ssok305/ssok305.github.io/README.md

 When the ball is at the bottom and hitting both paddles it will be in a forever loop.
 The only way to get out of it is by allowing the ball to move past the user.

-When scoring the ball will remain at the speed at where it was last incremented to until it hit paddle.
+When scoring the ball will remain at the speed at where it was last incremented until it hit the paddle.

+-------------------------------------Langauge-----------------------------------------

+HTML: The programming is using HTML as its template called index.html.
+Javascript: Main function of the program using a file called game.js.

 ------------------------------------===References:------------------------------------------------